 Avian influenza is a virus that mainly affects birds.
 Migratory birds, especially water birds, carry different strains of the virus along their migration routes.
 Thankfully, the risk to human health from avian flu is very low, but members of the public should avoid touching sick or dead wild birds.

 Avian flu is the latest and most devastating indication of how biodiversity loss makes our wildlife increasingly vulnerable.
-NatureScot, together with expert partners is working at pace to understand and take action that makes bird populations – and our biodiversity - more robust.
-We are forming a sub-group of our Scientific Advisory Committee to provide further support on surveillance, monitoring and related research that is crucial to helping our wildlife better combat future viruses.
+NatureScot is leading a task force, and together with expert partners, we are working at pace to understand and take action to make bird populations – and our biodiversity - more robust.

 Find out more